rbrito/edx-dl-old-fork/README.md

 # DESCRIPTION

-Simple tool to download video lectures from edx.org.
-It requires the Python interpreter (v 2.x or 3.x), youtube-dl, BeautifulSoup4 and it's platform independent.
-It should work fine in your Unix box, in Windows or in Mac OS X.
+Simple tool to download video lectures from edx-based sites.
+It requires a Python interpreter (either version 2.x with x >= 6 or version 3.x), a recent version of `youtube-dl` and `BeautifulSoup4`.

+It is written to be platform independent and should work fine under any Unix, Windows or MacOS X system, provided the dependencies are met.

 # DEPENDENCIES